Guides

 Plus, did you know that having a creative hobby like pottery making can be beneficial to your mental and physical health?
-In a study published in 2010 by the American Journal of Public Health, researchers studied the idea that engaging in an artistic way can affect mood, behavior and general well-being.
+According to WebMD, research has shown that engaging in artistic activities can affect mood, behavior and general well-being.
+Pursuing a creative outlet can even improve problem-solving.

 Jump to Section

-You can sign up for pottery classes in San Francisco, pottery classes in San Diego or pottery classes in NYC where you’ll have talented artisans at the ready to teach you, in studios that provide all the necessary elements for pottery making as part of your course.
-If you’re not in those cities, browse pottery classes near you!
+You can sign up for a pottery making course in San Francisco, San Diego, NYC and virtually any other place around the country, where you’ll have talented artisans at the ready to teach you, in studios that provide all the necessary elements for pottery making as part of your course.
+If you want to learn alongside a friend, a Classpop!
+Gift Card is the ultimate pottery gift.

 Selecting Clay